OWASP/ASVS/5.0/en/0x19-V11-BusLogic.md

 ## V11.1 Business Logic Security

 Business logic security is so individual to every application that no one checklist will ever apply.
 Business logic security must be designed into the system to protect against likely external threats - it cannot be added using web application firewalls or secure communications.
-We recommend the use of threat modeling during design sprints, for example using the OWASP Cornucopia or similar tools.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |